 \section{Introduction}

 The square root has a long history.
 Solution by radicals of the cubic equation was first published in 1545 by G.~Cardano.
 Simultaneously, a concept of square root of a negative number has been developed~\cite{Grant2015}.
-In 1872 A.~Cayley was the first to carry over the notion of square root to matrices~\cite{Cayley1872}.
-In the recent book by N.~J. Higham~\cite{Higham08}, where an extensive literature is presented on nonlinear functions of matrices, two sections are devoted to the analysis of square root.
-The existence of the square root of matrix is related to positive matrix eigenvalues.
-In the context of Clifford algebra (CA) the main attempts up till now were concentrated on the square roots of quaternions~\cite{Niven1942,Opfer2017}, or their derivatives such as coquaternions (also called split quaternions), or nectarines~\cite{Falcao2018,Opfer2017,Ozdemir2009}.
+In 1872 A.~Cayley was the first to carry over the square root to matrices~\cite{Cayley1872}.
+In the recent book by N.~J. Higham~\cite{Higham08}, where an extensive literature is presented on nonlinear functions of matrices, two sections are devoted to matrix square roots.
+In the context of Clifford algebra (CA) the main attention up till now was concentrated on the square roots of quaternions~\cite{Niven1942,Opfer2017}, or their derivatives such as coquaternions (also called split quaternions), or nectarines~\cite{Falcao2018,Opfer2017,Ozdemir2009}.
 The square root of biquaternion (complex quaternion) was considered in~\cite{Sangwine2006}.
-The quaternions and related objects are isomorphic to one of $n=2$ algebras \cl{0}{2}, \cl{1}{1}, \cl{2}{0} and, therefore, the quaternionic square root analysis can be easily rewritten in terms of CA (see Appendix~\ref{appendix:dim2}).
-In this paper we shall mainly be interested in higher, namely, $n=3$ CAs where the main object is the 8-component MV.
+The quaternions and related objects are isomorphic to one of $n=2$ algebras \cl{0}{2}, \cl{1}{1}, \cl{2}{0} and, therefore, the quaternionic square root analysis can be easily rewritten in terms of CA (see~\ref{appendix:dim2}).
+In this paper we shall mainly be interested in higher, namely, $n=3$ Clifford algebras (CAs), where the main object is the 8-component MV.

 For CAs of dimension $n\ge 3$ the investigation and understanding of square root properties is still in infancy.
-Some of formulas that have appeared in the literature are not complete or even erroneous for the case of a general MV~\cite{Chapell2015}.
 The most akin to the present paper are the investigation of conditions for existence of square root of $-1$~\cite{Sangwine2006,Hitzer2011,Hitzer2013}.
-The existence of such roots allows to extend the notion of Fourier transform to MVs, where they are used in formulating Clifford-Fourier transform and CA based wavelet theories~\cite{Hitzer13B}.
+The existence of such roots allows to extend the Fourier transform to MVs, where they are used in formulating Clifford-Fourier transform and CA based wavelet theories~\cite{Hitzer13B}.